viylouu/cborr/README.md

      with your use of the work.
 ```

+# usage
+to use cborr, first make your repo or whatever
+if you make a repo, make a github submodule using cborr by doing `git submodule add https://github.com/viylouu/cborr`
+otherwise, clone the repo somewhere, and add the files into a cborr folder

+if you want to use the build.sh script provided for you, copy that into the root directory
+please copy the provided `compile_flags.txt` aswell, as that will allow for error handling in the ide

 # building
 this project uses the tiny c compiler (aka. tcc) for test builds
 this means it builds very fast when needed (muy bueno)